 The most common data use cases in banking are:

 - Definition and analysis of customer expenses’ structure

 - Detection of the transactions’ main channels

 - Dividing customers into segments based on their profiles

 - Cross-selling products

 The opportunity to predict a borrower’s creditworthiness while originating a loan becomes the first step towards running a profitable lending business.
-It’s all about the decision-making economy: to beat the competition, businesses have to make insight-driven decisions in real-time.
-That’s why big data is playing an increasingly starring role in the lending domain including auto finance, mortgages, and business and personal loans.
+It’s all about the decision-making economy – to outperform competitors, businesses have to make insight-driven decisions in real-time.
+That’s why big data is playing an increasingly starring role in the lending domain including auto finance, mortgages, as well as business and personal loans.

-Many executives in the industry would agree that legacy systems represent the biggest hurdle on the way to embrace transformation.
+Many industry executives would agree that legacy systems represent the biggest hurdle on the way to embrace transformation.
 These systems are too complex (if not clumsy), and it takes a lot of effort and programmer wizardry to keep them up to date.
-The examples of such systems include network infrastructure, hardware, operating systems, ERP, and CRMs.
+Examples of such systems include network infrastructure, hardware, operating systems, ERP, and CRMs.

 What’s more, employees are quite unenthusiastic to adopt a new platform because cumbersome or not, they got used to the current system.
-But it's just a basic human reaction to the unknown.
-One thing is certain: the limitations of legacy systems result in high costs associated with issues with cybersecurity, maintenance, low level of integration with modern cloud and other SaaS platforms.
+It’s just a basic human reaction to the unknown.
+One thing is certain — the limitations of legacy systems result in high costs associated with issues with cybersecurity, maintenance, low level of integration with modern cloud and other SaaS platforms.
 Switching to digital requires a lightweight system — most often a microservice system — that won’t replace, but supplement the current one.
 For lenders, it’s especially vital during the process of customer onboarding.
-When submitting a loan application, borrowers want a quick response, and old systems just can’t provide the level of convenience that customers expect.
+When submitting a loan application, borrowers want a quick response, but old systems just can’t provide the level of convenience that customers expect.